 JBoss Cache is made available in one of four different packages:

-• jboss-cache-core

-contains the core Cache library for users who do not wish to use the additional functionality offered by PojoCache.
+- jbosscache-core contains the core Cache library for users who do not wish to use the additional functionality offered by POJO Cache. - jbosscache-pojo contains the core Cache library as well as POJO Cache extensions and dependencies.